Miyuki Nakajima: Early career (1975–1980)

-1980s: Commercial peak and decline
+1980s: Commercial peak

 Nakajima experienced her commercial heyday in the first half of the 1980s.
 Seven of her studio albums that were released during this time (from Ikiteitemo Iidesuka to Miss M.) reached number one on the Oricon Charts successively.
 "Akujo" was released as a single in autumn 1981 and became her first number one on the Oricon singles chart since "Wakareuta" in 1977.
 Kansuigyo, her eighth studio album, featured another interpretation of "Akujo," and was her most commercially successful LP.
 The album peaked at number one on the Oricon for six weeks, and reached the top of the Japanese year-end albums chart of 1982.
 In the same year, she produced a couple of top three charting singles, "Yuwaku" and "Unrequited Love."

 As a composer and lyricist, Nakajima continued to write for other artists.
 "Suzume (Sparrow)," the first solo single for ex-Pink Lady member Keiko Masuda, led the performer to the top 10 spot once again.
 In 1983, Nakajima won the 25th Japan Record Award for her songwriting on "Haru na no ni," a song sung by then-teenage pop icon Yoshie Kashiwabara.

 "Cold Farewell (Tsumetai Wakare)," released as a single in 1985, was the first song she produced in countries outside Japan.
 The top 10-charting song features a lengthy harmonica solo performed by Stevie Wonder.
 He also played the synthesizer on Nakajima's subsequent single "Atai no Natsuyasumi," released the following year.

 In 1987, Nakajima contributed lyrics for a composition by Tsugutoshi Goto, a bassist and a record producer who had been a longtime collaborator with her.

 Nakajima wrote lyrics for pop song "Fu-ji-tsu" in 1988.
 It was released as a fourth single by teen idol Shizuka Kudo, who was also well known as an ex-member of Onyanko Club.
 During the late 1980s and early 1990s, Nakajima and Goto wrote 17 songs for Kudo, and some of them topped the chart, including "Dōkoku" (I Cried All Night) released in 1993 and certified quadruple platinum by the RIAJ for shipments of in excess of a million copies.
 Her songwriting partnership with Goto ended in 1993, but Nakajima has continued to write several songs for Kudo in later years.